GrainLearning/grainLearning/docs/source/installation.rst

 5. Now you should have a virtual environment, possibly called GrainLearning.
 Choose that environment from your anaconda navigator: click Environments and select grainlearning from the drop-down menu

-6. Open any editor, for example, spider and run the examples in grainLearning/tutorials.
+6. Open any editor, for example, spider, and run the examples in grainLearning/tutorials.

 Packaging/One command install